MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/manage-synonyms.md

   ![Synonym Example](media/conflation-synonym/add-synonym3.png)

 In the newly prompted blocks, you need to provide the entity type and ontology property for both state and country entities.
 Why are these properties required?
-An example will be,  if there are two city entities with name Vancouver in your graph, one is Vancouver, WA, USA and another one actually represents Vancouver, BC, Canada.
+An example will be, if you have both Vancouver, WA, USA and Vancouver, BC, Canada in your graph.
 The system may conflate the two entities together as one entity if you don't provide the state and country values correctly.
-With the state and country values provided accurately, the conflation system will understand that the two Vancouver entities are different entities, and will not incorrectly conflate them together.
+With the state and country values provided, the conflation system will understand that the two Vancouver entities are different entities, and will not conflate them.

 Finally, click the **Import synonym file** to upload the synonym file we created at the beginning of this section.
 And click the **Add Model** button, you're successfully created a synonym model for your conflation system.